thiagobien/ACL/workshop/05_Developing_Microservices/01_Deep_Dive_into_Carts_Service/README.md

 1. Consider the **Service** section.
     * Identify the **Port** defintion.

 ## Step 3.
-Deploy Carts on the Kubernetes Cluster
+Deploy Carts on Kubernetes Cluster

 1. Copy the `manifest` folder to `lab-manifest`.